 The aim of this working group is to discuss the front line in diabetes technology and its relevance to the everyday clinical activities of paediatric endocrinologists.

 Treating patients with type 1 diabetes is one of the most challenging tasks for diabetologists throughout the world.
 The growing use of technology for the treatment of patients has brought about the need to update patients, caregivers and healthcare professional with the newest developments in the field.

-The Annual Meeting Symposium for the Diabetes Technology Working Group will take place on Thursday 19 September 2019 at 08:00-10:00, in Vienna, Austria.
+The Annual Meeting Symposium for the Diabetes Technology Working Group took place on Thursday 19 September 2019 at 08:00-10:00, in Vienna, Austria.

 For further information on the activities of this Working Group please contact the Coordinator Moshe Phillip at firstname.lastname@example.org